T045T/TIS-100/README.md

 The manual says that "a hardware fault will occur", but no such thing happens in the reference implementation.
 The two nodes will simply wait forever.

-Given that potential to deadlock, a RESET pin is crucial for the VHDL implementation!
+Especially with that potential to deadlock, a RESET pin is crucial for the VHDL implementation!

 > **Architecture Note:**
 >